 Truman State University is engaged in a limited number of partnerships with individual school systems to offer dual credit opportunities to high school students.
-Pilot programs in mathematics and English composition will launch in Fall 2012.
+Pilot programs in mathematics and English composition launched in Fall 2012.
 Truman is looking to expand these relationships on a school-by-school basis as school needs warrant.
 If your school is interested in starting a dual credit program, please contact the Dr. Kevin Minch, Director of the Truman Institute, for more information.

 Current Dual Credit Partnerships